-2017, and the National Ocean Policy Implementation Strategy inform science investment priorities.
+directorate basic research objectives, the Interagency Arctic Research Policy Committee's (IARPC) Arctic Research Plan: FY 2013-2017, and the National Ocean Policy Implementation Strategy inform science investment priorities.

-As with most GEO divisions, PLR funds both research and the necessary research support in the form of logistics and infrastructure.
-The research budget is approximately 30 percent of the total division budget.
-Of this amount, 50 percent is available for new grants each year.
-The supporting logistics and infrastructure budget is 70 percent of the overall budget.
+PLR funds both research and the necessary research support in the form of logistics and infrastructure.
+About 13 percent of PLR's funds are available for new research grants each year.
+The supporting logistics and infrastructure budget is 70 percent of overall funds, with the remainder supporting research awards made in prior years.

-Regarding its FY2015 request for \$38.64 million for Arctic research support and logistics within PLR, NSF states:
+Regarding its FY2017 request for \$42.41 million for Arctic research support and logistics within PLR, NSF states:

-This program provides support for Arctic researchers, including airplanes, helicopters, access to icebreakers, and field camps for approximately 150 projects in remote sites in Alaska, Canada, Arctic Scandinavia, Russia, and the Arctic Ocean.
+This program provides support for Arctic researchers, including access to airplanes, helicopters, research vessels including icebreakers, and field camps for approximately 150 projects in remote sites in Alaska, Greenland, Canada, Arctic Scandinavia, Russia, and the Arctic Ocean.
 Summit Station on the Greenland ice cap operates as a year-round international site for a variety of atmospheric and geophysical measurements.
-Reduced funding (-\$2.20 million, to a total of \$38.64 million) will limit the use of marine platforms such as the newly available RV SIKULIAQ.
+An increase (+\$3.0 million) to a total of \$42.41 million, enables increased use of marine platforms, such as the newly available Sikuliaq, for oceanographic research.